Theara-Seng/lidar_sensor_delta_2a/README.md

 ## 3iRobotics-Delta2A-SDK

-Original copy of Lidar drivers of the 3iRobotics LIDAR Delta 2A.
+Original copy of Lidar drivers of the 3iRobotics LiDAR Delta 2A.